healthandjustice/obituary-scraper/readme.md

 > 'obit_text = result.find('div', class_='obitText').text'

 There are several methods used to parse years and age values from these text blurbs.

+The code only looks for people with death years > 2017.
+This is project specific and can be adjusted in the code.